 |Call date: 2009|

-Jonathan acts in financial services, employment and pensions matters.
+Jonathan practises in financial services, arbitration, employment and discrimination and pensions matters.

 Jonathan’s recent financial services experience includes:

-Jonathan has an extensive employment practice representing Claimants and Respondents in civil courts and tribunals in all manner of discrimination (disability, pregnancy, age, race, religion, sex), unfair dismissal, redundancy, protective awards, breach of contract, wages, personal injury, civil harassment and TUPE - related claims.
+Jonathan has a comprehensive employment and discrimination practice representing Claimants and Respondents in civil courts and tribunals in all manner of discrimination (disability, pregnancy, age, race, religion, sex), unfair dismissal, redundancy, protective awards, breach of contract, wages, personal injury, civil harassment and TUPE - related claims.
 He recently spoke at a county council’s annual employment law conference.